srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/02-Create a Web App.md

     | Operating System | **Linux** |
     | Region | **East US** (ignore any service plan availability warnings) |

-1. Click **Next > Docker** and configure the container information.
+1. Click **Next > Docker** tab and configure the container information.
 The startup command is optional and not needed in this exercise.

     **Note:** This is same container that was used in the Container Instances walkthrough to display a hello world message.